 - information under our CPA Australia member benefits and other program offerings and advertising of the availability of goods, facilities and/or services in the classes of personal and business products and services, including credit cards and associated rewards, banking, lending and financial services, insurance, telecommunications services and devices, travel and leisure, news publications and subscriptions, technology, lifestyle offers, including premium wine deals, office supplies, business support services, professional development offerings and opportunities, including CPA Congress; and

 - CPA Australia member research, including member surveys.

 The CPA Australia Group offerings may vary from time to time.

 If you are a prospective CPA Australia member and have provided consent, we may use your personal information to contact you with information about the CPA Australia Group (including CPA Update and Network News if you have completed a non-member subscriber form) and our current and future membership benefits, lifestyle benefits and events.

 Communication of your consent

-You may communicate your consent to the CPA Australia Group’s use of your personal data for Direct Marketing free of charge by:
+Under Australian law, you may communicate your consent to the CPA Australia Group’s use of your personal data for Direct Marketing by: